BaiardiLorenzo/DLA/Lab3/README.md

 The main problem for this exercise was the training time.

+For the environment CarRacing-v2, I implemented a wrapper to preprocess the images, resizing the images, converting them to grayscale, and skipping frames.

 ### DQN Algorithm
 I try to resolve the CarRacing-v2 environment with the DQN algorithm.